ddmitov/perl-executing-browser/README.md

 environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
 Printing current page by clicking a special URL is also supported.

-PEB was initially started as a simple GUI for personal databases.
+PEB was started as a simple GUI for personal databases.
 This small project is still in its very beginning and
 current version should be considered alpha pre-release.
 Do not use it for production purposes!